-- 1. description of proposed action; - 2. the effective date of the proposed action; - 3. basis for the proposed action, citing the appropriate Medicaid policy, federal regulation and/or state law; - 4. the effect of the action on the provider's participation in the Nevada Medicaid Program; and - 5. the provider's right to a fair hearing in accordance with NRS 422.306.
+- 1. a description of proposed action; - 2. the effective date of the proposed action; - 3. the length of suspension; - 4. basis for the proposed action, citing the appropriate Medicaid policy, federal regulation and/or state law; - 5. the effect of the action on the provider's participation in the Nevada Medicaid Program; and - 6. the provider's right to a fair hearing in accordance with NRS 422.306.